Places To Visit In Kolhapur That Will Leave You Amazed

 The Binkhambi Ganesh Mandir, also called Joshirao Ganapati temple by the locals was constructed in the year 1882.
 The temple is dedicated to the worship of Lord Ganesha and is located within a distance of 1 km from the Mahalaxmi temple.
 Popular folklore says that the temple was discovered by the people in the vicinity of a well, and also that the idol of Ganesha worshipped dated a long time before it was found and installed inside the temple.
 The temple’s resplendent architecture astounds and attracts tourists and architects, famous for its stone carvings of tortoises, flowers, and deities.
 The most significant feature of this temple is that the entire structure is constructed without the support of any pillar, which is also the meaning of the word ‘Binkhambi’.

 The temple doors open to visitors and tourists every day at 6 am, every day of the week.
 Although a small temple, it is worth every visit during your trip to Kolhapur.
 It ideally takes an hour to see the place, and you can avail of lockers, food and beverage items.
+Hotels in Kolhapur are equipped with the best services for tourists to look forward to.

 7. Jyotiba Temple

-If you want to see places a little distant from the city, then located at a distance of 16 km from Kolhapur is the Jyotiba Temple.
+If you want to see places that happen to be a little distant from the city, then located at a distance of 16 km from Kolhapur is the Jyotiba Temple.
 This temple holds the most mythological and religious importance among the worshippers and locals.
-The temple was made in the year 1730, and dedicated to the deity Jyotiba.
+The temple was made in the year 1730 and dedicated to the deity Jyotiba.
 Jyotiba is believed to be an incarnation of Lord Shiva, and one of the three main embodiments of God- Mahesh, Vishnu, and Brahma.
-Indian Mythology bespeaks of Jyotiba as the one deity who helped Mahalaxmi in her fight against Ratnasur, a demon.
-The temple stands high at a height over 3000 feet above the sea level.
+Indian Mythology bespeaks Jyotiba as the one deity who helped Mahalaxmi in her fight against Ratnasur, a demon.
+The temple stands high at a height over 3000 feet above sea level.
 Each year on the two full moon days (namely, Vaishakh and Chaitra) a big fair is held near the temple which attracts hordes of locals and outsiders who travel to Kolhapur.
 You can easily reach the temple by hiring a local auto.
 It is open on all days of the week and does not charge anything.

 8. Bhavani Mandap